Depending on their function and facilities available, the penal institutions offer various educational opportunities to their inmates.

 - domestic management

 - technical services

-In the facilities of the Remand Prisons of the Canton of Zurich (UGZ), classes in small groups are held by the hour.
+In the facilities of the Zurich Pre-Trial Prisons (UGZ), classes in small groups are held by the hour.
 Classes are held on a voluntary basis as there is no legal obligation to provide basic education or further training to detainees in remand and security detention.
-In contrast to adult offenders, juvenile offenders in the Penal Institution Limmattal are subject to compulsory school attendance.
+In contrast to adult offenders, juvenile offenders in the Limmattal Prison are subject to compulsory school attendance.
 A teacher is available for school education.

 Use the accordion controls to toggle the visibility of each panel (below the controls).